 As far as surveys are concerned, here are the digital touchpoints that are most effective for collecting significant numbers of insights.

-Similarly to website targeted surveys, mobile app surveys are a great way of asking your audience to answer while they’re in the middle of interacting with your product.
-If, for instance, you own a food delivery app, you might catch a user right after he/she dealt with an obstacle, or thought of an immensely useful feature that would skyrocket your product.
+If, for instance, you own a food delivery app, you might catch a user right after he or she dealt with an obstacle or asked about a handy feature that would skyrocket your product.

-Similarly to website surveys, follow-up on the answers that indicate missing features or services.
-Nevertheless, bear in mind that your mobile device respondents won't have the convenience of a keyboard to write long answers, or to answer to many open-ended questions.
+Like with website surveys, when sending mobile surveys, follow up on missing features requests.
+Nevertheless, remember that your mobile device respondents won't have the convenience of a keyboard to write long answers or answer many open-ended questions.

 Another option worth considering is using email surveys to get feedback from all existing customers.
-It's a great way to reach those members of your audience, who hadn’t interacted with your product since you've launched your website and mobile app questionnaires.
+It's a great way to reach the users who haven't interacted with your product since you've launched your website and mobile app questionnaires.

-As in the previous cases, ask your email respondents what features they would like to see built next or what their main challenge is in using your product.
 Answers will show you what to focus on.
-Plus, if you integrate your surveys with your customer communication or marketing automation tool like Intercom, HubSpot or ActiveCampaign, you can see answers on profiles or customers so you can reach out to them with more questions about requested features or get back to them when you add features they need.
+Plus, if you integrate your surveys with your marketing automation tools like Intercom, HubSpot or ActiveCampaign, you can see answers on profiles or customers so you can reach out to them with more questions about requested features or get back to them when you add features they need.

 'Which features or product changes would you like to see the most?'

-The product team will have no doubts about what to focus on.
-Sales reps will be able to show it to potential customers to explain why building a certain custom feature is not possible in the near future.
-On the other hand, if you know you’re already developing a specific feature, such as integration with an external partner is on its way and anticipated by many customers, you'll already be able to collect emails for early access!
+What is more, if you know a specific feature, such as integration with an external partner, is on its way and anticipated by many customers, you'll already be able to collect emails for early access!

 Now, let's look at those leads.
-Potential customers, being presented with a product roadmap, will be able to make a more informed choice while choosing a provider.
-Think of the positive influence it will have on lowering churn rates.
+Being presented with a product roadmap, potential customers will be able to make a more informed choice while choosing a provider.
+Please think of the positive influence it will have on lowering churn rates.

-Last, but not least, your support team will also appreciate it – when people are familiar with the roadmap prior to signing up, they will have fewer requests and questions about new features.
+Last but not least, your support team will also appreciate it – when people are familiar with the roadmap before signing up, they will have fewer requests and questions about new features.